 Pro-tip: There’s only one way to improve text delivery rates and that is to eliminate invalid and landline numbers from your contact list.
 Keep a clean, high-quality contact list and see your delivery rates improve substantially.

-You may also like: Marie Kondo-ing Your Phonebook: How to Clean an Existing Contact List
+You may also like: Marie Kondo-ing Your Contact List: How to Clean an Existing Contact List

 What time are people most responsive?